GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 ## Create the event orchestration triggers

-Create the triggers that invokes the created Architect workflows.
+Create the triggers that invoke the created Architect workflows.
 Activate Event Orchestration in your Genesys Cloud organization and install Postman on your local machine.

 1. From the [update-gc-presence-on-communicate-call-activity-blueprint](https://github.com/GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint) GitHub repository, download the Genesys Cloud Event Orchestration Trigger API's `postman_collection.json` file.